TomKopp/toggleNator/README.md

 ```

-If you are trying to atach the toggleNator to dynamically added DOM nodes (throu ajax etc.) you might wonder how to accomplish that.
+If you are trying to atach the toggleNator to dynamically added DOM nodes (through ajax etc.) you might wonder how to accomplish that.
 Well here is how you can do that:

 ```javascript